Get hills and bush wise

 - Stay hydrated - make sure you carry enough drinking water as not all of our parks have this resource.
 We cannot guarantee the quality and availability of drinking water in our reserves.

 - Keep to tracks and trails - Protect the bush and keep yourself safe by sticking to designated walking trails and vehicle tracks.
 Surfaces can be slippery, particularly after rains.
 In steep terrain or dense vegetation it is easy to become disorientated.
-For longer hikes, let someone know before you go and complete a trip intentions form.
+For longer hikes, let someone know before you go.
+You may also be required to complete a trip intentions form, check the Important Information section on individual park pages for details.

 - Take care at creek crossings - some advanced hikes include creek crossings.
 Only attempt these if you are an experienced trekker with appropriate footwear.